• 12/07/2022

 This mental work is an achievement in and of itself as you grow into a more empowered individual.
 Now, it’s time to embark on the actual decluttering process.

-There will definitely be temptations to try on every piece or instances you second-guess yourself.
-This is totally normal.
+There will be temptations to try on every piece or instances you second-guess yourself.
+This is normal.
 It’s essential to recognize there is no singular correct way to declutter clothes — what you’re trying to do is ensure you’re being relentless.

-Take as much as you need to recognize these emotions and work through them in the most healthy way for you.
 Though you are trying to be ruthless, the most meaningful theme is becoming a happier version of yourself after this is complete.

 Crafting Closets Consciously